Nishanth03042002/CODESOFT_TASK2/README.md

-I have created Quiz app using java in Android studio
+I have created Quiz app using java in Android studio.